Compass/compass/doc-src/content/posts/2012-02-01-compass-0-12-is-released.markdown

 small enhancements that you can read about in the [CHANGELOG](/CHANGELOG/).

 What's next for Compass?
-The Sass 3.2 release is coming soon and I'd very much like the 0.13 release of compass to take advantage of the great features that it offers.
+First, we've added [Anthony Short](/blog/2012/03/11/anthony-short-joins-the-compass-core-team/) to the team and we're really excited to see him come make our stylesheets even more awesome.
+The Sass 3.2 release is coming soon and the 0.13 release of compass will take advantage of the great features that it offers.
 Additionally, we're working on an extension registry where you can post your compass extensions and discover new ones.
 Lastly, we'll be extracting blueprint to a compass extension as that project seems to have stagnated.
 I'd say we're getting pretty close to a 1.0 release!

 [compass-rails]: /blog/2012/01/29/compass-and-rails-integration/